zf-wei/Robustness-of-Graph-Embeddings-for-Community-Detection/README.md

 ## 0. Package WGE

 In the folder `0.
 Package WGE`, you will find the tools and functions we designed to carry out various tasks.
+They are enclosed as a package `WGE`, which can be installed from the folder.

 ## 1. Real World Graph Pre-Processing